uviclibraries/arduino/face-to-face_workshop_children/arduino-mp3player.md

 # Arduino MP3 Player

-This page describes an Arduino audio player project using the Arduino [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) (software), an Arduino UNO R3 microcontroller board, or "breadboard", a YX5300 MP3 player module, and an active speaker.
+This page describes an Arduino audio player project using the Arduino [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) (software), an Arduino UNO R3 microcontroller board, a "[breadboard](https://en.wikipedia.org/wiki/Breadboard)", a YX5300 MP3 player module, and an active speaker.

 If you and your group have any questions or get stuck as you work through this in-class exercise, please ask the instructor for assistance.
 Have fun!